nrv-framework/NRV/docs/usersguide/optimization.rst

         return cost

 .. note::
-    For user-defined `cost evaluation` classes, it may be preferable to inherit the class from :class:`~nrv.utils.nrv_function.cost_evaluation`, to maintain the compatibility with algebraic operations.
+    For user-defined `cost evaluation` classes, it may be preferable to inherit the class from :class:`~nrv.utils._nrv_function.cost_evaluation`, to maintain the compatibility with algebraic operations.
     In this case the above structure should be added to a method named ``call_method``:

     ::